Table of contents

 How to Overcome the Kleshas?

-Yoga calls us to go beyond this story and to see the true nature of Reality to see the common basis of all phenomena, to realize that life is a river that can’t stop, it can only change form.
+Yoga asks us to go beyond our identification with our limited personal narrative and to see the true nature of Reality, to see the common basis of all phenomena, to realize that life is a river that can’t stop, it can only change form.
+It promises much more than transient pleasures.
+Ananda (bliss) is happiness that’s independent of external circumstances.
+Yoga asserts that it is possible for us to come to Ananda.

-How to get to this realization – well, this is not easy, but Patanjali gives us in Chapter 2 frameworks of practice that can help us to get more discretion and wisdom in order to get to realize our true nature.
+How to get to this realization – well, that is not easy, but in Chapter 2 Patanjali gives us frameworks of practice that can help us to get more discretion and wisdom in order to realize our true nature.
 These are Kriya Yoga and Ashtanga Yoga – which I discussed in another article.